 You can read more about directly responsible individuals in GitLab's handbook

 As we continue to expand our company policies, we use GitLab's open expense policy as a guide for company spending.

 In brief, this means that as a Fleet team member, you may:

 - Spend company money like it is your own money.

 - Be responsible for what you need to purchase or expense in order to do your job effectively.

-- Feel free to make purchases in the interest of the company without asking for permission beforehand (when in doubt, do inform your manager prior to purchase, or as soon as possible after the purchase).
+- Feel free to make purchases in the company interest without asking for permission beforehand (when in doubt, do inform your manager prior to purchase or as soon as possible after the purchase).

 For more developed thoughts about spending guidelines and limits, please read GitLab's open expense policy.

 We provide all of our team members with Brex cards for making purchases for the company.
 Fleet will reimburse team members who pay for work-related expenses with their personal funds.